DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-08-01-progressive-web-apps-01.md

 ---
 layout: post
 section-type: post
-title: Progressive Web Apps Part 1
+title: Progressive Web Apps Part 1 - Manifest
 category: Progressive Web Apps
 tags: [ 'service-workers', 'PWA',  ]
 ---

-Progressive Web Apps are the hot new thing going around at web conferences.
-So I've jumped on the band wagon and given my own talk on them, hopefull with more practicality.
+Web apps can be pretty cool, but we could be making them even cooler.
+Browsers are leveling up by adding functionality to enable a user experience akin to using a native mobile application.

+Enter the new buzz-phrase of the moment… Progressive Web Apps!

+We’ll explore how we can take our web apps offline but most importantly why you should care about this!
+Features such as service workers, background sync, push notifications, save to homepage and splash screens are pushing forward the frontier of UX in the web.

 This series of blog posts will be the written accompiantment for the talks/workshops.